Skip to content

 I have a folder containing a completed MODFLOW model.
 Write a complete Python script that: 1.
 Uses flopy to load the model.
 2. Extracts or derives the arrays needed for mp3du, including top, bot, porosity, head, face_flow, q_well, and the grid geometry.
 3. Constructs water_table from the model layer type rules.
 4. Hydrates CellProperties, CellFlows, and WaterlooInputs.
 5. Fits the Waterloo velocity field.
 6. Builds a valid SimulationConfig, tracks at least one particle, and plots the trajectory with matplotlib.

 Non-negotiable implementation rules: - Use import mp3du as the canonical import. - Build the configuration via mp3du.SimulationConfig.from_json(json.dumps(config_dict)) and call config.validate(). - Construct water_table from layer type as follows: confined 0 -> top, unconfined 1 -> head, convertible > 0 -> min(head, top). - Determine which MODFLOW version produced the flow data — the sign conventions differ: - MODFLOW-USG/MF6 (FLOW-JA-FACE): raw positive = INTO cell.
-Negate once: face_flow = -flowja.
+Pass directly: face_flow = flowja.
 Pass the same face_flow to both hydrate_cell_flows() and hydrate_waterloo_inputs(). - MODFLOW-2005/NWT (after directional→per-face assembly): result is positive = OUT.
-Pass directly to both hydrate_cell_flows() and hydrate_waterloo_inputs(). - Pass z as a local normalized coordinate [0, 1] in ParticleStart, NOT a physical elevation.
+Negate once: face_flow = -assembled.
+Pass the same face_flow to both hydrate_cell_flows() and hydrate_waterloo_inputs(). - Pass z as a local normalized coordinate [0, 1] in ParticleStart, NOT a physical elevation.
 0.0 = cell bottom, 1.0 = cell top. - Pass direct per-cell q_well arrays in raw MODFLOW sign to both hydration functions — never negate q_well. - If you are starting from IFACE-tagged bc_flow records, keep bc_flow in raw MODFLOW sign and use the documented IFACE routing rules, or route_iface_bc_flows(), to build per-cell q_well, q_other, q_top, and q_bot contributions. - Keep q_vert as cell-to-cell vertical flow only; do not add IFACE 5, 6, or 7 boundary contributions to q_vert. - If boundary capture data exists, pass the bc_* arrays to hydrate_cell_flows() instead of using has_well=True as a workaround for non-well boundaries. - Do not invent support for IFACE 1, 3, or 4. - If a required array or package cannot be determined from the files, leave an explicit TODO and explain the blocker instead of guessing.

 Return: 1.
 The script 2.
 A short Assumptions / TODOs section 3.
 A short Validation checklist with the first doc-backed checks I should run